-The mission of Martin Luther College is to train a corps of Christian witnesses who are qualified to meet the ministry needs of the Wisconsin Evangelical Lutheran Synod (WELS) and who are competent to proclaim the Word of God faithfully and in accord with the Lutheran Confessions in the Book of Concord.
+The mission of Martin Luther College is to train men and women to meet the ministry needs of the Wisconsin Evangelical Lutheran Synod.

 The Student Teaching Program

 Introduction

 The Martin Luther College Student Teaching Program is based on the premise that student teaching is one of the most important phases of teacher preparation.
 It is designed to provide an opportunity for the future teacher to learn good teaching behavior by working with students under typical classroom conditions.
 Direct experience with teaching and learning in a Minnesota public school permits the teacher candidate to practice principles learned in general and professional education courses.
 This experience is carried out under the guidance of a cooperating teacher who allows for variation according to the individual student's talents, interests, and needs.
 The partnership between the public school cooperating teacher and MLC is vital to the training of young people who aspire to the teaching profession.